phanumat/Documentation/getting-started/groovy-basics.rst

     assert "Welcome, George Louis Costanza" == greetGeorge assert "Welcome, Cosmo  Kramer" == greetKramer

 Worth noting is that none of the above definitions include any type of explicit visibility modifier information.
 By default, when using ``def``, the method is public.
 Want to make your method private?
 It's syntactically allowed, but actually isn't respected by Groovy (gasp!).
-And in SmartThings, this really isn't necessary since we are not creating our own classes or object models.
+And in PEA HiVE, this really isn't necessary since we are not creating our own classes or object models.
 So, we typically just omit any visibility modifier for simplicity.

 ----